yifanlu0227/gicp-python/readme.md

 The implement is totally from https://github.com/avsegal/gicp.

 I warp c++ code to a python.
-Suppose I am in a conda environment, env in Makefile.
+Suppose I am in a conda environment.

 ## Installation